Appizy/appizy-app-embed/src/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Major new release, it is now possible to save the application state per user
+* Major new release, it is now possible to save the application state per user,
+* Shortcode generator to customize embed options.

 = 1.0.0 =
 * Initial release